 Virtual Professional Development

 The other strategies included in this book include some of the things we would traditionally think of when it comes to video coaching.
-I definitely agree with one particular statement on these type of traditional video coaching experiences: “A key benefit of Video Observation compared to an in-person observation is that it offers more opportunities for teachers to actively participate in their own improvement” (p.
+I definitely agree with one particular statement on these type of traditional video coaching experiences.
+It says, “A key benefit of Video Observation compared to an in-person observation is that it offers more opportunities for teachers to actively participate in their own improvement” (p.
 49).
 In addition to this type of observation, Strategy 7: Video Learning Community builds off of professional learning communities (PLCs) to include videos in the process.

 Following the overview of the twelve strategies is an afterword by Jim Knight author of The Impact Cycle: What Instructional Coaches Should Do to Foster Powerful Improvements in Teaching and Better Conversations: Coaching Ourselves and Each Other to Be More Credible, Caring, and Connected, on the why, why not, and how, of using video for professional learning.
 Knight argues, “video can dramatically accelerate professional learning in schools” (p.
 100).

 I really love how the Appendix section of this book includes clear, one-page breakdowns of each of the twelve strategies making the content of Evidence of Practice very easy to digest.
 I’ve written about virtual professional development before and definitely value the power of self-paced courses.
-Evidence of Practice makes a clear argument for rethinking traditional professional development and includes actionable information for educators, coaches, and administrators.
+Evidence of Practice makes a clear argument for rethinking traditional professional development.
+It includes actionable information for educators, coaches, and administrators.

 Evidence of Practice: Playbook for Video-Powered Professional Learning is now available on Amazon in paperback and Kindle!